spatie/eloquent-sortable/README.md

 This package provides a trait that adds sortable behaviour to an Eloquent model.

-The value of the ordercolumn of a new record of a model is determined by the maximum value of the ordercolumn of all records of that model + 1.
+The value of the order column of a new record of a model is determined by the maximum value of the order column of all records of that model + 1.

 The package also provides a query scope to fetch all the records in the right order.